This article was going to see the world a long time ago…

-So we at Fortifier decided we should understand what exactly is the main problem, become familiar with the technical and business processes, create a reliable solution, test it and only then share our experience.
+So we at Fortifier decided we should understand what exactly the main problem is, become familiar with the technical and business processes, create a reliable solution, test it, and only then share our experience in order to answer the main question – how to improve the claims process?

 And we did it!